 This project began as an idea in December 2013 to create a mobile mapping system that would allow people to track, in real time, the tweets coming out of the Maasai Mara National Reserve in Kenya.
 After quickly realizing that such a project would not be feasible, given how few tweets come from that part of Kenya, this project's geographic area quickly expanded to include the entirety of Kenya.

 The largest tool working behind the scenes on this project is Mapbox's map tiles.
 The site itself is build with the jQuery Mobile framework.
 The twitter data utilizes Martin Hawksey's TAGS tool for tweet archiving by pulling from Twitter's firehose API, but with a number of modifications that turns it into an up-to-the-minute database of the 20 most recent tweets geolocated to Kenya.
-(TAGS is available via the Share-Alike Creative Commons license.)
-By hosting this tool on Google Drive and automatically publishing any changes as a Comma Separated Values (.csv) file, this site combines the .csv with the Mapbox map using Leaflet's Omnivore tool.
+(TAGS is available via the Creative Commons Attribution license.)
+By hosting this tool on Google Drive and automatically publishing any changes as a Comma Separated Values (.csv) file, this site combines the .csv with the Mapbox map using Leaflet's Omnivore plugin.